skiselev/easy_z80/README.md

   * Schematic and top silkscreen: Use 74HC series instead of 74HCT

 ### Wishlist
+* Version 1.0
   * Add pull-ups on the data bus to support extension boards that were not designed for Z80 interrupt mode 2